pil0u/lewagon-aoc/README.md

 - `AOC_ROOMS` is a comma-separated list of [private leaderboard](https://adventofcode.com/leaderboard/private) IDs that _you belong_ to (e.g. `9999999-a0b1c2d3,7777777-e4f56789`)
 - `SESSION_COOKIE` is your own Advent of Code session cookie (valid ~ 1 month).
 You need to [log in](https://adventofcode.com/auth/login) to the platform, then retrieve the value of the `session` cookie (e.g. `436088a9...9ffb6476`)

+### Docker dev env

+You can also run the app in a Docker container.
+A `docker-compose.yml` file is provided for this purpose.
+The ENV variables are still required and should be added to the `.env` file.
+A small CLI is provided for common use-cases: `bin/ddev` (see usage for more details).

 ### Overmind (optional)